benjay10/data-generator-service/README.md

 Query parameter | Values | Explanation
 ----------------|--------|------------
 `author-uuid`   | UUID   | UUID of the specific author to remove.
 E.g. `61C1D74433AEF3DAC9EBDB7B`
-`relation`      | `shallow`, `withreferences`, `withbooks`, default: `shallow` | The level of things to delete. `shallow` only removes the author and leaves their books. `withreferences` also removes the reference to the author from the books. `withbooks` also removes the books associated with this author.
+`relation`      | `withreferences`, `withbooks`, default: `withreferences` | The level of things to delete. `withreferences` also removes the reference to the author from the books. `withbooks` also removes the books associated with this author.

 ### DELETE /graph